How did the partnership begin? What are its goals?

 The joint venture agreement was approved by the Youth on Record board of directors with a unanimous vote on February 22, 2022.
 The agreement was finalized on March 22, 2022.
 Jami and Casey will serve as co-managers of the UMS and share leadership and management of the UMS, including operations and financial oversight.

-Will the UMS change?
+How will the UMS change?

 Whether a longtime fan or someone new to the UMS, attendees can expect the same spirit of discovery, community, creativity, and fun that has defined the UMS for two decades.
 For three days and nights on South Broadway, the UMS will present back-to-back performances from a diverse line-up of 600 artists while bringing music fans into local businesses in the Baker neighborhood.
 Once again, the mile-long strip of South Broadway will transform into a bustling open-air and open-minded collection of artists, creators, dreamers, musicians, and fans all celebrating together.
 You can look forward to everything you love about the UMS – and more.